git-ZeR0/Senec_Log_Viewer/README.md

 - js/*
 - senec_log.php
 - senec_log.sh
+- all_logs.sh
 to your htdocs folder.

-Edit senec_log.sh to your settings.
+Edit senec_log.sh and all_logs.sh to your settings.
 - chmod +x senec_log.sh

-Start log-file Downloader with:
+- chmod +x all_logs.sh

+Start all-log-downloader one time:
+- ./all_logs.sh start
-- ./senec_log.sh start (it takes a while for the first start, to downloading all your logfiles.)
+(it takes a while for to downloading all your logfiles)

+Start log-file Updater with:
+- ./senec_log.sh start
+(it runs in the background and updated the current logfile)

 open your browser http://your-domain-or-ip/senec_log.php
+- you can change the Date for a specific logfile
+- or click View Current Log to view the current log file that has been continuously updated using senec_log.sh